 Really, cinematic magic is the only appropriate way to describe the entirety of Venom, and my response to it.
 Overall, it was really, really, really dumb.
 But, on the other hand, I would love to personally hand Tom Hardy an acting award for his performance.
 Not an Oscar, but definitely a Golden Globe.Tom Hardy was the filling and the crust in the pie that was my enjoyment of Venom.
 This joker comes off as 100% self-aware in his life, yet he also absurdly commits to every character in every film.
 But, then again, sometimes that commitment is so wildly off-kilter and unexpected that on anyone else it might look just a bit like OVER-commitment.
 For Tom Hardy, however, it works.He gives his Eddie a ridiculous mumbling accent that can literally only be described as Charlie Dayish.
 His mannerisms are all jerky, quick arm movements and slumped head tilts.
 He ambles.
 There is a sweetness and gentleness to Eddie that differentiates him from other comic book antiheroes (or whatever they were trying to market Venom as being).
 There is certainly a fully-decided character (with all of Hardy's typical acting embellishments), but at the same moment--it is imaginable that we are seeing just some of Tom Hardy too--the amiable, mumbling guy who doesn't enjoy press interviews and really just wants to chill with some dogs.

 It is a mistake to think as a viewer--or even as a "fan"--that we know or understand an actor's personal character or inner integrity or something.
 We do not.
 Even if it seems someone is playing "themselves" on the screen--typecast again--they are likely just playing a version of themselves for public consumption.
 However, there is still a relational value to that experience for the viewer; the fan.
 Humans needs connection.
 We need to feel we are a piece of the messy machine of the planet.
 Every act of daily connection reaffirms that placement.
 Film lovers siphon connection from our viewing experiences.
 We see things we love in a scene or performance: art that gives joy.
 But, we also form connections to the people creating the things we love.
 So-and-so is your favorite director, because it feels like they made that film for you.
 Whoever is a favorite actor, because when she laughs onscreen--you feel genuine joy.
 These are legit responses.
 These are legit relational connections.All of this heady and unnecessary, and likely confusing to no point, philosophizing is there to give perspective on just how I could have so enjoyed a film like Venom?!It's because of the filling and crust of Tom Hardy.
 He imbued this Spiderman universe side-character with a uniquely Hardyian sense.
 He ambles and grunts and trips and mumbles and flails and tries again.
-He is a sweet boy.Eddie seems to have no human connections apart from Michelle Williams' Anne, a homeless woman named Maria, and a local store owner named Mrs. Chen.
+He is a sweet boy.Eddie seems to have no human connections apart from Michelle Williams' Anne, a woman named Maria who sits on the street-corner, and a local store owner named Mrs. Chen.
 It's no mistake that all of his relationships are with women.
 Even his ally on the inside of the evil science org is Jenny Slate's Dr. Skirth.Eddie's rescuer at multiple points in the film is Anne.
 Part of this plays as the annoying emotional (and physical!) labour women are too often called to over-perform even on behalf of an ex-fiance who lost them their job via his own selfishness, but a big chunk of it is simply that Anne is competent and able to figure out what needs to be done.There is a moment that I loved (the one other line I jotted down in my memory aside from the suits thing).
 Anne is understandably just like, "what the heck, man. you are out of control, etc etc." And Eddie simply replies in guttural mumble:

 "I'm scared, and I need your help."Now, that, is a Tom Hardy classic.
 It's the same reason Max silently offering Furiosa his shoulder because she is the better shot is such a quietly iconic moment in Fury Road.
 There are other male action heroes who have symbiotic (gotcha!) and deferential connections with competent female leads (just wait until I someday write that blog-series and/or book [lol which is more unlikely] on Keanu's action films), but not many.
 And definitely not ones who appear as gruff and intimidating as Tom Hardy.